Crissium/SilverDict/README.md

 ### Server-side

 - [ ] ~~Add support for Babylon BGL glossary format~~[^5]
-- [ ] Inline styles to prevent them from being applied to the whole page (The commented-out implementation in [`server/app/dicts/mdict/html_cleaner.py`](/server/app/dicts/mdict/html_cleaner.py) breaks richly-formatted dictionaries.)[^2]
 - [ ] Transliteration for the Cyrillic[^3], Greek, Arabic, Hebrew and Devanagari scripts (done: Greek, one-way Arabic, though only Arabic itself is supported at the moment, if you'd like to help with Farsi, Urdu, etc., please open an issue)
-- [X] Add the ability to set sources for automatic indexing, i.e. dictionaries put into the specified directories will be automatically added
-- [X] Recursive source scanning
 - [ ] Lock list operations to prepare for [no-GIL python](https://peps.python.org/pep-0703/)

 ### Client-side